 The online application for the MSc Sports Performance has been extended to Monday 7th October for a January 2020 intake.
-Ranked second in the Gradireland Higher Education Award (Best Postgraduate Course in Science Category), the MSc in Sports Performance is a full-time one-year or part-time two-year postgraduate programme.
+Winner of the 2019 GradIreland Higher Education Award (Best Postgraduate Course in Health Science Category), the MSc in Sports Performance is a full-time one-year or part-time two-year postgraduate programme.
 The programme prepares successful graduates for a career in sports performance analysis specialising in strength & conditioning, video analysis and nutrition.

 The programme is offered by the Department of Physical Education and Sport Sciences.
 The theoretical, laboratory and applied aspects of the programme are delivered in an outstanding teaching and learning environment whilst also utilising the most-up-to-date technologies available in the field.

 The MSc Sports Performance programme aims to increase understanding of advanced practices in sport performance by appreciating as well as challenging current practices and designing innovative alternatives.

 The course includes professional Strength and Conditioning Accreditation and students can also attain as part of the course International Society of Performance Analysis in Sport (ISPAS) Video Analysis Accreditation.
 Students are encouraged and supported to complete the NSCA Certified Strength and Conditioning Specialist Award as well as International Society for the Advancement of Kinanthropometry (ISAK) Accreditation through the programme.

 Full-Time Programme Outline: